SAP/sap-btp-reference-architectures/hyperscalers/openai/README.md

 ## Example

-To understand this architecture approach in detail, we recommend to review our example which demonstrates the described architecture in a minimal way.
+To understand this architecture approach in detail, we recommend to review our example [(Consume OpenAI services (GPT) through CAP & SAP BTP, AI Core)](https://github.com/SAP/sap-btp-reference-architectures/blob/sample-azure-openai-aicore-cap-api/hyperscalers/openai/sample/) which demonstrates the described architecture in a minimal way.
-Coming in the next days.

 ## Further References